-Dr. Christabel Owens from the Peninsula College of Medicine and Dentistry, Plymouth UK led the work.
-And the results were just published in the British Medical Journal.
+Dr. Christabel Owens from the Peninsula College of Medicine and Dentistry, Plymouth UK, led a study that merits our attention.

-Dr. Owens and team researched 14 adult UK suicides.
+Dr. Owens and team researched fourteen adult UK suicides.
 None of the victims were receiving emotional/mental health care.

-The team asked family members, significant others, friends, and colleagues of those who had completed suicide what they’d witnessed in the period leading up to the event.
+The team interviewed family members, significant others, friends, and colleagues of those who had completed suicide.
+They were asked what they’d witnessed in the period leading up to the event.
 More to the point, they asked how they’d interpreted what they saw.

-What they discovered was those who knew the victims best didn’t always receive clear warning signals.
+What the team discovered was those who knew the victims best didn’t always receive clear warning signals.
 And even when they knew something was seriously wrong, they frequently weren’t able to muster the courage to do something about it.

 Why is that?

-Specifically, it may be a matter of fear of intrusion – risking damaging a valued relationship.
+Specifically, it may be a matter of fear of intrusion, which may result in damaging a valued relationship.
 Simply, it’s about, “What would happen if I said the wrong thing?”

-No doubt, this is high-risk and high-stakes business.
+No doubt about it, this is high-risk, high-stakes business.

 Well, we’re going to do something about that…

-According to the American Association of Suicidology, here are the warning signs of acute suicide risk…
+According to the American Association of Suicidology, these are the warning signs of acute suicide risk…

 - Threatening to hurt or kill oneself or expressing the desire